pourmalek/CovidVisualizedCountry/README.md

 ### Logical order of graphs

-1. Location level: National, followed by 3 select provinces (two most affected, and BC)
+1. Location level: National, followed by provinces for which estimations are available:  Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan

     .
 To follow prediction for the national level, and further examine if province-level increases are predicted